PMX120202/PMX120202.github.io/_project/project-5.md

 **Building a Basic UI**
    - Develop a simple **ReactJS-based frontend** for data visualization and validation.   -->
-- Designed database architecture, system infrastructure, and documentation for the chatbot.
+- Participated in designing database architecture, system infrastructure, and documentation for the chatbot.
 - Developed an agent with RAG to improve chatbot retrieval and response generation.
 - Assisted in deploying applications to staging and production environments.
 - Implemented a data enrichment pipeline and a basic UI for data verification.